-When a character is a Jerk Jock, Alpha Bitch, or member of the Girl Posse they'll likely be beautiful, rich, and to some extent charismatic enough to be envied by the whole school.
-One thing they aren't likely to be, though, is smart.
-They rarely seem to suffer the ill effects of this as they are either:
+When a character is a Jerk Jock, Alpha Bitch, or member of the Girl Posse, they'll likely be beautiful, rich, and, to a certain extent at least, charismatic enough to be envied by many of their schoolmates.
+However, at the same time, they're typically depicted as being unintelligent — sometimes to the point of Too Dumb to Live — but rarely seem to suffer the ill effects of this as they are either:

-Because Daddy is on the board of governors of the school, that or he pulls out his credit card and gives the school a new swimming pool if they promise to let his little angel get A's.
+- Because Daddy is on the board of governors of the school, that or he pulls out his credit card and gives the school a new swimming pool if they promise to let his little angel get straight As.

 This trope demonstrates the key difference between "knowledge" and "intelligence".
 Poppy McPopular doesn't know who René Descartes is or how to factor an equation because he skips class and doesn't pay attention even when he's there; this is not information he'll come by in his everyday life otherwise, and he doesn't consider it important.
 That doesn't mean he still isn't a brilliant strategist or leader; sports team captains are expected to memorize complicated strategies and lead their team effectively, things that require mental skills.
 Caring about science and math isn't seen as important in his worldview, and it's not the kind of thing that can be learned without effort, no matter how intelligent someone is.
 See also Book Dumb.

 A particularly common trope in movies and television shows made during the '80s and early/mid-'90s.
 It still crops up from time to time but with much less frequency than before due to such cultural changes as the mainstream acceptance of nerd culture and the dawning of the digital age.